Herculez3D/Klipper-Service-Macros/README.md

 ## 📥 Installation

-You can install Klipper-Service-Macros with a this SSH command:
+You can install Klipper-Service-Macros with this SSH command:

 ```
 cd ~